camunda/camunda-docs/docs/components/early-access/alpha/sap/btp-integration.md

 - A generic endpoint to start BPMN processes with.

 :::note Important!
 The SAP BTP integration is an alpha feature available upon request.
-Visit [/reference/contact.md](/reference/contact.md) to contact us.
+Visit [our contact page](/reference/contact.md) to contact us.
 :::